 San Francisco’s peak season is between June and August when most of the tourists come to visit.
-For cheap flights during that season, make sure to book well in advance.
+For cheap flights to San Francisco during that season, make sure to book well in advance.

 Mid-September to mid-November is the best time to visit San Francisco.
 Most of the tourists have gone home, and the city is usually warm and sunny.

 Look outside the window of your San Francisco flight and watch the dense fog begin to evaporate as the monumental Golden Gate Bridge slowly makes its debut and your sybaritic journey is about to commence.

 For years the City by the Bay has been attracting bohemian artists, musicians and technophiles who all flock to its fascinating neighbourhoods and world-class museums.
 And holidaymakers who book their flights to San Francisco won’t be disappointed either.
 Your first day should begin with a walk across the Bridge then hop on a cable car and take a hilly ride through the city.
 Stop in Chinatown, which has one of the largest Chinese communities in the US, and sample some delicious dim sum.
 Then take a nostalgic stroll down the famous Haight-Ashbury district, where hippies congregate and in 1967 the 'Summer of Love' took place.

 If you have some extra time, don’t miss a ferry ride to the chilling Alcatraz Island dubbed ‘The Rock’, home of the infamous prison where the likes of Al Capone and other notorious gangsters were imprisoned.
 Another island worth visiting is Angel Island.
 Although Angel was once a prison and quarantine station for immigrants, it’s come a long way since.
 Today visitors barbeque the green grass, hike to the top of Mt.
 Livermore and go mountain biking around the picturesque island.